Beat the Price Increases and Save Money on Electricity in 2025

 One of the most common reasons for people being overcharged on their electricity bills is due to their bill being based on an estimated rather than actual usage reading.

-Energy companies take meter readings 4 times a year in order to estimate how much electricity you use per month.
+Energy companies may only take meter readings 4 times a year in order to estimate how much electricity you use per month.
 From this, they calculate your bill based on your current price tariff.

 Check Your Bill